garfieldnate/Itadaki/ItadakiDictionary/README.md

   * Links to each result section are provided above the results.
   * Matches within each line of the results are highlighted in blue text.
   * Results in different dictionaries are given different background highlights.
-  * The dictionary window can be linked to open Openoffice Writer windows such that selected text is automatically searched for.
+  * The dictionary window can be linked to open OpenOffice Writer windows such that selected text is automatically searched for.
 This is extremely fast on a reasonably modern machine, and does not take a noticeable amount of CPU power.

 ## Context Menu